Sabicool/Medicine/01 Disciplines/Respiratory/Conditions/Pulmonary Embolism.md

 - 2 anticoagulation options exist:
 	- Start heparin and warfarin and continue heparin until warfarinisation achieved (3-5 days)
 	- NOAC
+- Duration
+	- Provoked: minimum 3 months
+	- Unprovoked: >3 months
+	- Cancer associated: >6 months
+		- Can use DOAC or clexane
+			- LMWH for GI/GI cancers and high bleeding risk
+		- DOAC can be used for lung, breast, prostate, haem (unless thrombocytopenia), ovarian, brain
 ### Heparin + Warfarin
 - Give LMWH such as enoxaparin 1mg/kg SC BD
 	- LMWH does not require aPTT monitoring